lucianolasala/Wild_boar_ENM/Environmental_data_processing.md

 ## Environmental data processing

-The following code creates raster layers modeling the (pixel-wise) distance between each location and pixels contaning water.
+The following code creates raster layers modeling the (pixel-wise) distance between each location and pixels contaning water, based on the corresponding rasters created in GEE (Global Surface Water).

 ``` r
 if(!require(tidyverse)){